CVD Diamonds: All That You need to know

 However, there are some chemical properties that may be a little different.
 For instance, the testing methods mentioned above, like the inclusion pattern, fluorescence, and spectroscopy may show some difference between the two types of diamonds.
 However, this does not mean that the stones behave differently entreated two chemical, thermal, electrical, or any other kind of treatment.

-What to look for when Buying CVD Diamonds?
+What to Look for When Buying CVD Diamonds?

 When you’re buying, or for that matter any type of lab ground diamond, it is necessary that you take some precautions to get the best value for your money.
 There are two things you need to remember before buying a CVD diamond.